franksiegers/proppfrexx-remote/README.md

 Airlite configuration:
 - airlite-config: Use Airlite Configuration Manager to load the recommended presets into your D&R Airlite mixer.

+ProppFrexx configuration:
-ProppFrexx output/input channels (mixer input/output streams):
+- **ProppFrexx output/input channels** (mixer input/output streams):
   - proppfrexx.mixer: Store in %APPDATA%\Radio42\ProppFrexx ONAIR\4.0 then activate using ProppFrexx > Settings > Input/Output.

-ProppFrexx routing (define mixers channels for all ProppFrexx player types including DJ players, PFL-player and cartwalls):
+- **ProppFrexx routing** (define mixers channels for all ProppFrexx player types including DJ players, PFL-player and cartwalls):
   - Todo: ProppFrexx > Settings > Input/Output.
   - Todo: Could this be used for alternative routing when using non-stop/auto play mode?

-ProppFrexx events (define events like starting/stopping tracks or carts using Airlite faders and Control buttons):
+- **ProppFrexx events** (define events like starting/stopping tracks or carts using Airlite faders and Control buttons):
   - proppfrexx.events: Import into ProppFrexx using Settings > Events/commands.

-ProppFrexx GPIOClient (map Airlite Events like state changes per channel/module/button to ProppFrexx control comands):
+- **ProppFrexx GPIOClient** (map Airlite Events like state changes per channel/module/button to ProppFrexx control comands):
   - Default.drl: Store in %APPDATA%\Radio42\ProppFrexx GPIOClient\4.0 then activate using ProppFrexx GPIOClient.

-ProppFrexx workspace:
+- **ProppFrexx workspace**:
   - Todo: ProppFrexx Workspace/view.